jalustig/pdftools/README.md

 # Usage & Notes

 **make-pdfs**

+*IMPORTANT UPDATE:* The latest version will encode the PDFs using JPEG-2000!
+(JP2) This will dramatically reduce the size of your PDFs.

 This is a script which will take a set of photographs and concatenate them into a PDF.
 I used to use Adobe Acrobat to do this, but you can only make one PDF at a time, and it also blocks Acrobat while you are doing it (so you can't read or work with other files at the same time.)
 So I created a script to do it for me!